PaulSpr/moduly/README.md

            This is in addition to the styles already applied with the min-width-500 selector */ }

-The biggest difference with regular responsive web design is that you style an element based on it's own width, not the window width.
+The biggest difference with regular responsive web design is that you style an element based on its own width, not the window width.
 So it doesn't matter in what container the element is shown.
 It will always look good.

 Demo